Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 These new rules to diminish the amount of flopping are more strict than the ones the NBA tried in 2012.
 With that ‘no flopping’ rule, players who flopped would first be warned, then fined $5,000 for each subsequent flop.
 But, the league didn’t enforce the rule.

-With the new flopping rule, the NBA can still fine players for flopping after the game.
-Fines start at $2,000 and go up for repeat offenses.
+With the latest flopping rule, the NBA flopping penalty includes potential fines that start at $2,000 and go up for repeat offenses.

 If you were to ask fans who the biggest flopper in the NBA is, you’d probably hear names like LeBron James (currently the oldest NBA player), Chris Paul (one of the shortest NBA players), Marcus Smart, and James Harden.